artainmo/DevOps/cloud/README.md

 VPC Peering connects two VPCs privately using AWS' network to make them behave as if they are in the same network.
 For this to work the CIDR Range must not overlap.

-VPC Endpoints enable us to connect to AWS services privately.
-By using a private network, security is enhanced and latency lowered.
+VPC Endpoints enable connection to AWS services privately.
+By using a private network, security is enhanced and latency lowered.<br>
+There are two types of VPC endpoints: interface endpoints and gateway endpoints.<br>
+Only Amazon S3 and Amazon DynamoDB support VPC gateway endpoint.
+All other services that support VPC Endpoints use a VPC interface endpoint (note that Amazon S3 supports the VPC interface endpoint as well).

 AWS PrivateLink is the most secure and scalable way of exposing a service to 1000s of VPCs.
 PrivateLink allows you to connect a service running within your VPC to other VPCs directly and privately.
 With it you can connect to a service in a third party VPC.